-- Remember too, that you may also be affected by the death look after yourself and seek support - Remember that a gap is left when a colleague dies.
-A sensitive approach is best when a new staff member is appointed or an existing staff member is reassigned. - Make contact with the family of the deceased as appropriate - Bear in mind that family members of the deceased staff member may contact you as manager.
-You may need to refer them to your HR Division or HR Shared Services (PeoplePoint), or liaise with your HR Division on their behalf. - You may need to facilitate the family of the deceased in collecting personal belongings from the physical workplace if this is possible
+- It may be appropriate to have an Employee Assistance Officer to provide support to staff.
+Discuss this with the CSEAS. - Where appropriate, attendance of some staff at funeral ceremonies might be facilitated.
+Virtual attendance at live-streamed funerals may also need be facilitated, depending on circumstances / availability. - Remember too, that you may also be affected by the death look after yourself and seek support. - Remember that a gap is left when a colleague dies.
+A sensitive approach is best when a new staff member is appointed or an existing staff member is reassigned. - Make contact with the family of the deceased as appropriate. - Bear in mind that family members of the deceased staff member may contact you as manager.
+You may need to refer them to your HR Division or HR Shared Services (PeoplePoint), or liaise with your HR Division on their behalf. - You may need to facilitate the family of the deceased in collecting personal belongings from the physical workplace if this is possible.

-- Contact the CSEAS if you wish to discuss how you can support your staff - Consider arranging for an EAO to be available as a support - Staff may wish to avail of one-to-one support from the CSEAS - Avail of CSEAS one-to-one support yourself, if required - The CSEAS can provide practical support to the family of the bereaved person.
-As a manager you can make this information available to the family. - The CSEAS can deliver appropriate presentations on bereavement, perhaps virtually - Where a death in the workplace is sudden or in extremely tragic circumstances e.g. suicide or road traffic accident, the CSEAS can support you in responding to this critical incident.
+- Contact the CSEAS if you wish to discuss how you can support your staff. - Consider arranging for an EAO to be available as a support. - Staff may wish to avail of one-to-one support from the CSEAS. - Avail of CSEAS one-to-one support yourself, if required. - The CSEAS can provide practical support to the family of the bereaved person.
+As a manager you can make this information available to the family. - The CSEAS can deliver appropriate presentations on bereavement, perhaps virtually. - Where a death in the workplace is sudden or in extremely tragic circumstances e.g. suicide or road traffic accident, the CSEAS can support you in responding to this critical incident.
 For further information see section on Workplace Critical Incidents in this guide.